 Writing for Children Long Weekend Intensive

-Savor the Catskill Mountains’ seasonal glories while learning how to craft strong stories for picture book, young-adult and middle-grade-novel audiences.
+Savor the Catskill Mountains’ seasonal glories while learning how to craft a picture book.

 Traditional forms of children’s literature include circle stories, accumulation stories, alphabet stories and memoir-based stories.
-In this weekend writing workshop, you’ll explore all these forms under the guidance of bestselling children’s book author/illustrator Helena Clare Pittman.
-You’ll even learn to construct a simple book dummy, so you can transform your stories into a picture-book format (no art experience required).
+In this weekend writing workshop, you will explore the picture book form and methods of illustration that do not require previous art experience, then transform a story into a working book dummy.
+Do all this under the guidance of bestselling children’s book author/illustrator Helena Clare Pittman and in the beautiful Catskill Mountains.

 With Q&A discussions, feedback on your work and an optional private consultation with Helena, you’ll learn to build on your natural strengths, returning home with a sound understanding of how to optimize your talent and develop your skills.
 All levels welcome, including beginners.